scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 ### 06. 05.
 2024
+@2355
+TBD...
+	- style pinnedPosts, add goToPost functionality within element
+	- plan rest of additions:
+		- <fullList> for removing pinnedMedia and pinnedPosts
+		- options for account owner
+				- remove from pinnedMedia
+				- remove from pinnedPosts
+				- user settings
+		- options for other users

+!!! ought to plan functionality for blocking users...

+@2240 Clicking on photo in pinnedMedia goes to <Post>

+!!! <InteractionsList> and <UserProfile> need fadeOut toggles for when leaving
+		Im sure there are more...

 @1150 pinnedMedia CSS done

 TBD...
-	- function to get post data, then navigate() to post
+	- function to get post data, then navigate() to post ✅
-	- get postData for pinned posts (could add postData to userData on backEnd. navigate func could be written inline, use postData within mapped element)
+	- get postData for pinned posts (could add postData to userData on backEnd. navigate func could be written inline, use postData within mapped element) ✅

 ### 05. 29.
 2024